Bodo8/shop-component/README.md

 "# shop-component"

-The project is still under construction.
-This has not yet added a function to read product prices from the SQL database.
+The project has implemented the addition of new products to the MySQL database, buying these products, viewing the current receipt and sales that is saving the receipt to the database.

-The project currently has a record in the memory in the file and in the MySQL database..
+The project currently has a record in the memory in the file and in the MySQL database.
 Spring Boot, Swagger and Hibernate is implement.
+I use design patterns strategy and decorator.

 product-book-controller: adds another product to the receipt and can show the value of the receipt.